sandorberegi/Epidemic-control-with-noisy-real-time-data/README.md

 This code is related to the paper:
 Sandor Beregi, Kris V. Parag, **Optimal algorithms for controlling infectious diseases in real time using noisy infection data**.
-This paper is under peer-review the preprint is available on MedRXiv [Link]()
+This paper is under peer-review the preprint is available on MedRXiv [coming soon]()

 ## Usage:
 The codes can be run by installing [Epicont.jl](src/EpiCont.jl) as a Julia package.